avner-csumb/cst363-orm/slides.md

 - This is based on our existing PostgreSQL Docker container and a database called `my_db`
 - `engine` is cheap; create once, reuse everywhere.
-- Alembic is an extension for migrations and schema management
-    - Tools like Alembic allow you to version and evolve your schema alongside your code, instead of manually writing `ALTER TABLE` scripts

 </v-clicks>